dyhes/zulip/templates/corporate/why-zulip.md

 There are a lot of team chat apps.
-So why did we build Zulip?
+So why did we build Aloha?

 We talk about Slack in the discussion below, but the problems apply equally to other apps with Slack’s conversation model, including IRC,